Posts

 Creating Modern Web Applications

 Modern web applicatiox (such as Google Docs) implement many coordinated user functions and tasks traditionally associated with desktop software (such as Microsoft Office)..
 Key topics include: • Differences between modern web apps and traditional desktop software. • Open-Source Standards: The use of JavaScript, HTML5, and CSS. • MVC Architecture: Separation of concerns into Model, View, and Controller. • Single-Page Applications (SPA) enhance user experience without full page reloads. • Microservices: Breaking applications into smaller, independent services. • Responsive Web Design: Ensuring web apps work on various devices. • Web Services: Using REST and SOAP for server-side communication.
 The article also includes references and examples for further reading.
+The ChatGPT Generative AI tool is used to summarize references.
 View publication

 Planning and Delivering Agile Documents